VictorSimon2003/DirectoryMonitoringGuard/README.md

-# DirectoryMonitoringGuard
+# Directory Monitoring Guard

-This code is a C program made for file management and directory monitoring.
+This code is a C program designed for file management and directory monitoring.

+## Features

-Recursively navigating through several directories, the program examines each file for possible corruption based on permission configurations.
-It uses a shell script (verify_for_malicious.sh) to determine whether a file is malicious or corrupted.
+- **Recursive Directory Navigation**: The program recursively navigates through several directories, examining each file for possible corruption based on permission configurations.
+- **Malicious File Verification**: It uses a shell script (`verify_for_malicious.sh`) to determine whether a file is malicious or corrupted.

-The file is moved to an isolated directory if it is determined to be dangerous.
+- **Isolated Directory Management**: If a file is determined to be dangerous, it is moved to an isolated directory.

-In addition, the program takes a snapshot of the directory structure and looks for differences between the most recent snapshot and earlier ones.
+- **Directory Structure Snapshot**: The program takes a snapshot of the directory structure and compares it with previous snapshots to identify any differences.

-It employs semaphores to avoid race conditions and multi-processing to manage several directories at once.
+- **Concurrency Management**: It employs semaphores to avoid race conditions and uses multi-processing to manage several directories simultaneously.